BLE GATT and NFC support

 By learning and simulating a smart device's behavior, you can perform automated testing on mobile applications that are connected to smart devices.
 For example, you can simulate a smart coffee maker connected to a mobile phone, and test an application that controls the coffee maker's behavior.

 While Service Virtualization can simulate some of the mobile API scenarios, for advanced cases involving data pushing and synchronization, use the SV Lab.
-For details, see Mobile API virtualization using SV Lab.
+For details, see SV Lab Concepts And Architecture Overview.